Daniel de Blas, director, IDG TechStyle, Macworld España, and iPhoneWorld

 Radan Dolejs , editor-in-chief , Computerworld Czech Republic

-Most significant story of 2011: I believe the most significant trend for this year was the rise of cloud technology, both public and private.
+: I believe the most significant trend for this year was the rise of cloud technology, both public and private.
 We saw here in the Czech Republic many companies starting with this technology.
 Also, main telecommunication operators announced that they will open cloud services for public in the year 2012.

 2012 crystal ball: I think the most visible trend for the year 2012 will be mobility.
 It will drive productivity in the enterprise.
 Price will be the key for the year 2012.